adzcsx2/i18n-auto-sync/README-en.md

 - 📁 **File Sync**: Auto update `zh/common.ts` and `en/common.ts` translation files
 - 🌍 **Auto Translate**: Optional Tencent Cloud automatic English translation

+> ⚠️ **Important Notice**: Currently, the extension only processes strings containing Chinese characters.
+Pure English or other language strings will not be converted.

 ## 👤 User Guide

 If you just want to use this extension, follow these steps: